Lloyds of London Atrium View

 For licences and prints see Lloyds of London Atrium View

-Keywords: 2013, Lloyds building, Lloyds of London, London open house, Photomatix, Richard rogers, architecture, atrium, bishopsgate, ceiling, city, color, colour, colours, columns, concrete, dslr, dslra700, escalators, floor, furniture, geometry, glass, hdr, high dynamic range, industry, inside, inside out, insurance, interior, lights, lloyds, london, office, office, offices, open house, open plan, open space, people, photo, photographers, photography, photomatix, photos, pic, picture, pictures, reflections, sigma, sony, square mile, steel, texture, tonemapped, tonemapped, tonemapping, topaz, wide angle
+Keywords: 2013, architecture, atrium, bishopsgate, ceiling, city, color, colour, colours, columns, concrete, dslr, dslra700, escalators, floor, furniture, geometry, glass, hdr, high dynamic range, industry, inside, inside out, insurance, interior, lights, lloyds, Lloyds building, Lloyds of London, london, London open house, office, offices, open house, open plan, open space, people, photo, photographers, photography, photomatix, photos, pic, picture, pictures, reflections, Richard rogers, sigma, sony, square mile, steel, texture, tonemapped, tonemapping, topaz, wide angle

 My latest eBook